Breast Cancer Terms: The Amoena Guide

 Making sense of breast cancer terms.

-Adjuvant therapy is the medical term used to describe all additional treatment given after the first course of treatment, usually surgery.
+Adjuvant therapy is the medical term used to describe all additional treatment given after the first course of treatment (which is usually surgery).
 It is added to kill any cancer cells that may have been missed and to reduce the risk that the cancer will come back.
 It can include chemotherapy, radiotherapy, hormone therapy, targeted therapy, or biological therapy.

 In cancer treatment, an antagonist is a substance that blocks the effect of another substance.
 For example, medication that blocks the stimulating effect of oestrogen on a cancer cell is called an oestrogen receptor antagonist.